Printed Circuit Board(PCB) Assembly Visual Inspection

 The benefits of a PCB assembly visual inspection include;

-- Paying attention to preventative measures instead of addressing the issue after the production.
+- Paying attention to preventative measures instead of addressing the issue after production.

-- Using preventative measures are helpful since fixing the problems on a finished product is costly and time consuming.
+- Using preventative measures is helpful since fixing the problems on a finished product is costly and time-consuming.

-- Reducing the number of waste and cost since PCB assembly testing requires a small-scale assembly and a prototype rather than the complete product.
+- Reducing the waste and cost since PCB assembly testing requires a small-scale assembly and a prototype rather than the complete product.

 What to test on PCB

 PCBs can be found in different shapes, sizes, and quality requirements.
-They are also consisted of different components.
+They have also consisted of different components.
 Each part has an impact on the overall performance of the PCB and the assembly as a whole.
-Therefore, it is crucial to inspect every part of the PCB assembly such as electrical conductivity, mechanical strength, quality of the hole wall, cleanliness, and component placement.
+Therefore, it is crucial to inspect every part of the PCB assembly, such as electrical conductivity, mechanical strength, quality of the hole wall, cleanliness, and component placement.

 PCB Testing Methods

 PCB assembly visual inspection requires a unique set of inspection and testing methods.
-The inspection of PCB assembly involves verifying design features in the means of visual, electrical, structural, and functional techniques.
-There are various ways of testing PCBs, however, the selection of the method depends on board complexity, application, design, etc. The most common methods used are:
+The inspection of PCB assembly involves verifying design features the means of visual, electrical, structural, and functional techniques.
+There are various ways of Testing PCBs.
+However, the selection of the method depends on board complexity, application, design, etc. The most common methods used are:

 2) Automated Optical Inspection(AOI)

-AOI uses high resolution cameras and software in order to detect manufacturing errors.
-The softwares inspects multiple images of the PCB against an image of a golden board stored in its memory and it marks the discrepancies.
+AOI uses high-resolution cameras and software in order to detect manufacturing errors.
+The software inspects multiple images of the PCB against an image of a golden board stored in its memory, and it marks the discrepancies.
 Another method can also be comparing it with ideal design specifications.
 AOI can be put through an SMT line.
 The inspections can detect defects in soldering, inadequate wetting, and tombstoning.
 After inspecting defects, the system can use the feedback from the machine to make finer adjustments resulting in fewer defects.
 However, AOI does not work well with hole parts.
-Even though this technology has come a long way, it experiences difficulties in detecting differences vin height, casted shadows, and hidden parts.
+Even though this technology has come a long way, it experiences difficulties in detecting differences in vin height, cast shadows, and hidden parts.

 3) X-Ray Inspection

-The ICT method consists of an in-circuit tester, a fixture, and a software that can detect most of the defects occurring in the manufacturing process.
-By utilizing ICT it is possible to check for shorts, opens, resistance, capacitance, and inductance.
+The ICT method consists of an in-circuit tester, a fixture, and software that can detect most of the defects occurring in the manufacturing process.
+By utilizing ICT, it is possible to check for shorts, opens, resistance, capacitance, and inductance.
 The components of PCBs are checked according to the model of the design.
-The benefits of this technique include; simple defect detection, programming, and easily interpreting test reports.
-Unfortunately, this method has a few setbacks such as costly equipment, difficulties in updating the test equipment systems and inability access to some nodes in complex circuits.
+The benefits of this technique include; simple defect detection, programming, and easy interpreting of test reports.
+Unfortunately, this method has a few setbacks, such as costly equipment, difficulties in updating the test equipment systems, and the inability to access some nodes in complex circuits.

 5) Functional Testing

 This method simulates real-life environments.
 The PCBA will be set to a specific time under elevated temperatures variating from 24 hours onward.
-After the PCBA cools down it should have no problems.
-This method is validated through a functional test or an in-circuit testing.
+After the PCBA cools down, it should have no problems.
+This method is validated through a functional test or in-circuit testing.

 Choosing a PCB Testing Method

-As Cameralyze, we are here to help you with visual inspection.
-Using standart cameras you can create autonomous solutions without human effort.
-You can easily create autonomous workflow instead of doing by human eyes jobs.
+As Cameralyze, we are here to help you with a visual inspection.
+Using standard cameras, you can create autonomous solutions without human effort.
+You can easily create an autonomous workflow instead of doing human eyes jobs.
 Try it today.